 - Over 4% have a cognitive disability (difficulty remembering, concentrating, or making decisions).

 So how do we make our digital experiences more usable for everyone?

 How Design Can Make Your Website More Accessible

 The WCAG is a set of website accessibility standards created by the World Wide Web Consortium in partnership with various other groups.
 The standards help guide web content producers in making their work more accessible to all, including users with disabilities.
 These standards cover many different categories with carefully defined standards for accessible websites.
 Below are just a few design “best practices” that touch on the topics outlined by the World Wide Web Consortium.

 #1 Use High Contrast

 Color contrast is a simple but crucial fix toward making a website more accessible.
 Those with low vision or color blindness may have a hard time discerning text on a background color.
 If you’re restricted by a color palette or brand guidelines, a bigger bolder font can help compensate for low contrast colors.
 On the flip side, smaller body copy should have as much contrast as possible for maximum legibility.

 #2 Use as many visual cues as you can

-As we mentioned before, those with visual impairments may have a hard time discerning subtle color differences or small digital elements.
+As mentioned before, those with visual impairments may have a hard time discerning subtle color differences or small digital elements.
 It’s important to use all of our design resources to create clear visual cues for our site content.
-Use clear hover and focus states, icons or text decoration to highlight crucial content such as buttons, error messages or notifications.
+Use clear hover and focus states, icons, or text-decoration to highlight crucial content such as buttons, error messages, or notifications.